kivkivov/Celeste-Superdash-Resources/hardrooms.md

 Lastly, make sure to stay CROUCHED while waiting on the cloud and jumping off the cloud.
 This makes the jump much less precise.

  ## Summit B 3000M - Flag 12

+ Quite difficult.

  ## Summit B 3000M - Flag 2

+ The hardest part of this flag is the ending section, but I'm showing easy beginning strats here as well.

  ## Farewell CP6 - Room 7

+ Perhaps there are better setups, but this is the one I use.

+ Transition hyper, then fast fall as soon as possible until the lowest point.
+Left dash and curve up